 3.)
 Guests under the age of 7 must be accompanied by somebody over the age of 14.

-The total cost is $199.00 per person building ($212 with tax), and there are no discounts available.
+The total cost is $199.00 per person building (about $212 total with tax), and there are no discounts available.
 You pay when you arrive (not when you make the reservation).

 So, yes, this isn’t a cheap experience, but it is definitely something special that you might want to consider adding on to your visit to Batuu.